Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 Getting around at Disney World – Types of Transportation

-There are four modes of transportation: Monorail, bus, boat and Skyliner.
 Each resort or park offers at least one mode of transportation, and some offer more.
-The buses, Monorail and Skyliners are accessible.
-Here’s what you’ll need to know about the Disney transportation:
+There are four modes of free Disney World transportation:

 - Every resort gives you transportation to all of the four main parks, both water parks and Disney Springs.

-- From the four main parks you can get to any other of the four main parks, and all of the resorts.
+- From the four main parks, you can get to any other of the four main parks and all of the resorts.

 - In the summer Disney opens bus service from the four main parks to Disney Springs, starting at 4 pm.
-This is a one way service.
+This is a one-way service.
 There are no buses going back to the parks from Disney Springs.

 To learn more about the different types of transportation at Disney World, read the following articles: